Need Help Paying a Vet Bill? Here Are Your Pet Financing Options

 How much does a dog cost?

-The average cost to own a dog is $1,391 a year, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
-This total can include food, vet visits, toys and grooming supplies.
+The average cost to own a dog is $1,390 to $5,295 a year, according to Rover’s Cost of Dog Parenthood in 2025 report.
+This total includes food, vet visits, toys and grooming supplies.
+Costs increase as the dog gets larger, and some breeds prone to certain health conditions can cost more than others.

 How much does a cat cost?

-To take care of a cat, it costs about $1,149 annually, according to the ASPCA.
-While cats can cost a bit less than dogs, you’ll also have to account for supplies like litter boxes and scratching posts.
+To take care of an adult cat, it costs about $760 to $3,495 annually, according to Rover’s Cost of Cat Parenthood in 2025 report.
+While cats can cost a bit less than dogs, you’ll also need to account for supplies like litter boxes and scratching posts.

 Here are a few one-time costs you may need to invest in when adopting a cat: